Transportation Worker Identification Credential: Criticism

 Critics assert that the program has cost over $420 million and has little to show for it.
 A 2013 GAO report found the TWIC card reader pilot program results to be unreliable and questioned "the program's premise and effectiveness in enhancing security."
 Rep. John Mica (R-FL) has called them "at best no more useful than library cards.

 Legislation

 On July 28, 2014, the United States House of Representatives passed the Essential Transportation Worker Identification Credential Assessment Act (H.R.
-3202; 113th Congress), a bill that would direct the United States Department of Homeland Security to assess the effectiveness of the Transportation Worker Identification Credential program.
+3202; 113th Congress), a bill that would direct the United States Department of Homeland Security to assess the effectiveness of the TWIC program.
 The bill would require an independent assessment of how well the TWIC program improves security and reduces risks at the facilities and vessels it is responsible for.
 The evaluation would include a cost-benefit analysis and information on alternate technologies that could be used.